rose84/nava-solutions/content/products/nava-siem.md

 {{% container tag="div" class="info" %}}
 #### Simple, Unique, Flexible, Powerful

-{{< item tag="p" class="sub-heading" content=Nava SIEM Agent unifies cloud and on-premise security by forwarding cloud-based service provider logs to your favorite log-management and/or SIEM service." >}}
+{{< item tag="p" class="sub-heading" content="Nava SIEM Agent unifies cloud and on-premise security by forwarding cloud-based service provider logs to your favorite log-management and/or SIEM service." >}}

 * Comply with regulations by archiving cloud logs
 * Analyze your cloud logs for indicators of intrusion